VidyullathaKandipati/TiC-TaC-ToE_AI/README.md

 ---
-I was supposed to build a tic tac toe game for my project0 as part of my course, and I built a multiplayer one [here](https://github.com/VidyullathaKandipati/tic-tac-toe) I wanted to improvise this one in term of code refactoring and also wanted to include AI.
+I was supposed to build a tic tac toe game for my project0 as part of my course, and I built a multiplayer one [here](https://github.com/VidyullathaKandipati/tic-tac-toe) I wanted to improvise this one in terms of code refactoring and also wanted to include AI.

 ## Features
 ---